-For hiring, use analytics that show where the hiring process is most and least productive.
+For hiring, use analytics that shows where the hiring process is most and least productive.
 What skills does this position need?
 What is the right ratio of management to individual contributors?

 Additionally, when looking at candidates, take emotion out of the picture and look at what skills the candidates have.
 Can you develop analytics that helps you identify the skills in job candidates?

-Design Your Recruiting Systems to Effectively Attract the Best Innovators.
+Design Your Recruiting Systems to Attract the Best Innovators

-If you can combine this information, you get valuable insights about how you can hire more effectively.
+If you can combine this information, you get valuable insights into how you can hire more effectively.
 For instance, what skills have been successfully applied?
-Are you eliminating quality candidates because they don't have the picture perfect skills listed in the job description when those skills are not an indicator of success one the employee is on the job?
+Are you eliminating quality candidates because they don't have the picture-perfect skills listed in the job description when those skills are not an indicator of success one the employee is on the job?